Well, at the state of the coup speech, he said, let's make this a year of action.

 Why should you?

-A lot of people stayed home, and he didn't win.
+A lot of people stayed home and he didn't win.

-Well, he didn't vote for I think.
+Well, he didn't vote for the public.

 I understand the thinking here.

-Wait, what what what what James is saying here, folks, is he's been here since the beginning of the show.
+What James is saying here, folks, is he's been here since the beginning of the show.

 It's so bad.